Back to posts

 Where in-house builds replace external vendors:

-• Strong data management, few dats siloes, and fewer legacy tools
+• Strong data management, few data silos, and fewer legacy tools

 • Low regulation; so less incentive to offload risk and maintenance/reporting to outside entity

-• Firms with innovation focused cultures; leaders have long-term incentivizes to try new vendors even at high risk of failure (vs. short term focus on AI projects because of hype)
+• Firms with innovation-focused cultures; leaders have long-term incentives to try new vendors even at high risk of failure (vs. short-term focus on AI projects because of hype)